OTC Stocks are composed primarily of penny stocks, and basically includes the:

 OTC Trading: Technology Stocks - the Sleeping Giant

 Technology stocks starting to rebound big time as the economy recovers form its 5 year depression.
 This was bound to happen.
 The world's reliance on technology for survival in the type of lifestyle we expect is not going away.

 The need for technology to solve the many crisis in such major areas as the global financial system, energy, environment, global security and defense, health and food is accelerating.

 Since 2008 until mid 2014, the recession was holding back the tide of technology stock investing.
 The investment money was instead going to precious metals and energy and the money market, various bonds, and solid dividend paying stocks as a hedge against the unstable debt ridden fiat money we all presently work for to pay our bills.

 The need for technology to solve ever growing crisis situations is in extremely high demand globally.
 The dearth of investment sources had clobbered technology stocks during the depression.

 OTC Trading of Technology Stocks

 OTC Trading of technology stocks during the depression was more difficult, but was an excellent time to find diamonds in the rough while they were still hibernating.
-To find them, you must do your research using the essential strategies to successfully invest in them as this site shows you.
+To find them, you had to do good research using the essential strategies to successfully invest in them as this site shows you.

 The OTC market is not a stock exchange.